 Al-Ateen exists within the Al-anon structure and supports teens affected by a loved one’s alcoholism.
 Ages 13-18 can participate in chat groups, meetings, conferences, and other activities meant to provide support.

 Nar-Anon is the sister program to Narcotics Anonymous.
-It is a 12-step fellowship for family and friends of addicts.
+It is a 12-step fellowship for the family and friends of addicts.

 CODA is a 12-step program focused on helping those identifying as codependent with healthy and satisfying relationships.